albert-salman/mycvnetlify/src/entries/work/2014-pre-sales-arch.md

 Customer engagement, identifying real customer needs (not only ones directly communicated);

-Having sector knowledge and business function knowledge to earn credibility from customer;
+Having sector knowledge and business capability/function knowledge to earn credibility from customer;

 Service and technology domain expertise;